-A Quick Guide to Local Pack Ads with Special Guest Joy Hawkins – Whitespark Weekly
+A Quick Guide to Local Pack Ads with Special Guest Joy Hawkins – Whitespark Local Insider

 Local pack ads are a great way to get the most of your Ad Words budget, expand your local reach, and ultimately drive more business.
-In this instalment of the Whitespark Weekly, guest Joy Hawkins schools Darren on the nuances of these ads and gives you the info you need on how to get started.
+In this installment of the Whitespark Local Insider (formerly the Weekly), guest Joy Hawkins schools Darren on the nuances of these ads and gives you the info you need on how to get started.

 **Heads-up: the screen sharing is very low quality due to some technical issues at the time of recording – we have added images in the post below so be sure to check those out.

 Darren: Hello, everybody.
 Welcome to another episode of the Whitespark Weekly.
 I have a special guest, Joy Hawkins, with me today.
 I wanted to talk about these local pack ads.
 So, you’ve seen them before.
 Dr. Pete just did a really great study on the Moz Blog, where he identified that, like, 35% of queries are returning these local pack ads.
 This is growing in prominence, and it’s actually a really interesting strategy because if you can’t rank outside of your radius, you could use local pack ads to really cover the whole city a lot better.